ymollard/python-advanced-slides/slides.md

 - It is also possible to share lists, dicts, ...
 ---

-## Asynchronous code (Python coroutines)
+## Asynchronous programming (Python coroutines)

 A **coroutine** is an asynchronous function.
-To be executed it must be awaited or run in an event loop.
+To execute it you must schedule it in an event loop.
+Scheduling is cooperative-based: coroutines must yield the execution flow.

+The OS is **NOT** involved with coroutines: Python handles coroutine executions by itself.

+A **future** is a placeholder in which a future result value will be stored later.

 A **task** is an execution scheduling of a coroutine.
-It knows when a coroutine is done (if it returned a value, a result, or an exception).
+It knows when a coroutine is done: if it returned a value, a result, or an exception.

-A **future** is a placeholder in which a future result value will be stored later.

 An **awaitable** is anything that can be awaited with `await`: a coroutine, a task, or future

 An async program is built as a concurrent one but it is a **single-threaded process**.

-The OS is **NOT** involved with `asyncio`: the library handles parallelization by itself.

 ---
+Here is a regular (synchronous) function:
 ```python
 def say(sentence):
     print(sentence)